In This Article

 Where to Stay in Vancouver with Ultimate Rewards Points

-Vancouver is a pretty expensive city, but luckily we are armed with 100,000 Chase Ultimate Rewards points, so we’ve got options.
+Vancouver is a pretty expensive city, but luckily we are armed with a stash of Chase Ultimate Rewards points, so we’ve got options.
 There are two ways to go about finding accommodations for this trip.

 You can transfer Ultimate Rewards to Hyatt 1:1 (the transfer is usually instant) or you can book a non-chain hotel through the Chase travel portal.